Mustard Seed Development Center

 Financial Help for Homeowners

-that are and/or are not delinquent
+that are current OR delinquent

 MSDC has been contracted by Ohio Housing Finance Agency, (OHFA) to assist homeowners that own their home in OHIO with the application process to receive funding to secure their home.